-The management of the existing oak woodland and creation of new oak woodland is a high priority within the National Park, due to the designated status of many of the existing native oak woodlands and the need to improve ecological connectivity between them.
+The management of the existing Atlantic woodland and creation of new Atlantic woodland is a high priority within the National Park, due to the designated status of many of the existing native oak woodlands and the need to improve ecological connectivity between them.
 The high rainfall and humidity of the oceanic climate of the National Park makes them an ideal habitat for internationally important populations of bryophytes.
-Plantlife's 'Important Plant Area' data for bryophytes has been used to inform the woodland creation priority mapping for this reason.
-When expansion of oak woodland is consider either by woodland creation or a restructuring proposal use of Plantlife's data would identify suitable areas for, which would have maximal suitability for bryophytes.
+Plantlife's 'Important Plant Area' data (see References) for bryophytes has been used to inform the woodland creation priority mapping for this reason.
+When expansion of oak woodland is considered, either by woodland creation or a restructuring proposal, use of Plantlife's data would identify areas which would have maximal suitability for bryophytes.